Chapter 1 - Christian life and worship

 1.F.2 Except in emergencies, adults are not baptised/admitted to Communion in the six months before a visit from the Bishop.

 1.F.3 The Diocesan Bishop is willing to confirm any person who, in the judgement of the chaplain, is able to answer for themselves the questions at baptism.
-In practice, this means that any person of twelve years or above may be presented.
-A chaplain wishing to present a child under twelve should consult the confirming Bishop well in advance, and pay close attention to Canon B27.3
+In practice, this means that any person of 13 years or above may be presented.
+A chaplain wishing to present a child under 13 should consult the confirming Bishop well in advance, and pay close attention to Canon B27.3

 1.F.4 The Bishops are not able to arrange their diaries to meet the needs of all chaplaincies for adult baptism and confirmation.
 They are normally willing to baptise or confirm when visiting a chaplaincy for other reasons.